dewiniaid/gs4-lich-scripts/README.md

 **No-Pronoun-Links**: Removes links from around `(he|she|his|her|him|it|its|himself|herself|itself)`

 **SortedSkills**: Shows SKILLS, SKILLS FULL, SKILLS BASE, or SKILLS BASE FULL output in the same order it appears on the Excel character training spreadsheet to make it easier to match up issues in your training.

-**Version**: Version what version of Ruby, Lich, and assorted other things you are using -- along with some other troubleshooting information.
+**Triage**: Triage creates a Stormfront window displaying the status of lifekeep, injuries, linked clerics and chrisms for dead bodies.
+Only works for clerics and paladins.
+Non-Stormfront users can access the same information using the `TRIAGE` verb (no semicolon) while the script is running.

 **ReVerb**: Reverb improves built-in verbs and tries to make it as seamless as possible.
 Among other things, it allows INV to work without RT (Ask Wyrom why this is even a thing), causes GIVE to prioritize players in the current room (rather than a realm away), allows GIVE \<player\> ALL to give a player all your silver (without seeing how much that is first), prevents PUT from dropping items, and prevents awkward mishaps with SMILE.

+**DoctorWho**: Highlights (in monsterbold, for now) when you receive healing from a player, so you can see Who your Doctor was.

+**TLogin**: TLogin is a fork of `;login` that uses the same login information to log you into the GS Test instance.

+**Go2Table**: Take you to the nearest available table.

+**InTown**: Automatically perform actions after being in town for awhile, like killing `;spellactive`

 ## Developer Tools

 **LogXML**: Logs all of the raw XML sent/received by the game.
 Similar to `;log`

-**ShowXML**: Opens a Stormfront window that shows XML sent/received by the game in realtime.  (**StormFront Only**)
+**ShowXML**: Opens a Stormfront window that shows XML sent/received by the game in realtime.  (**StormFront/Profanity Only**)

 **MenuID**: Clicking on an item link dumps information on what the item ID is and other miscellaneous info.
 Also allows underscore commands to be directly input in Stormfront.  (**StormFront Only**)

 **Mapnav**: Tools for map database fixing.

+**Version**: Version what version of Ruby, Lich, and assorted other things you are using -- along with some other troubleshooting information.
+Can also report what version of a specific script or scripts you have downloaded.

+**Fixit**: Fixit is an attempt to automatically fix various Lich issues.
+It tries things like restarting infomon, doing `;magic reset`, `SPELL ACTIVE`, `SKILL FULL`, `INFO` in that order, and a handful of other things.
+It's intended as a simple first thing to try if something is misbehaving.

+**Route2**: This is a troubleshooting script that outputs details on the route that would be taken by ;go2 -- either from your current room to your destination (`;route2 228`) or between two different rooms (`;route source target`).

+**Metamap**: Metamap is a tool for specifying information like proper names and categories for maps.
+Its metadata is used by XNarost and possibly some other scripts.

+**Tour**: Travel the world without going anywhere.
+While ;tour is running, most movement commands only pretend to move you.
+This allows you to look at room descriptions and other attributes without actually visiting them.

 ## Misc/Unsupported